Please read the Frequently Asked Questions below, then click either the “Register Now” or “Camper Portal” button to get started!

 Scholarships

-Campers of Military and First Responder families are eligible for an automatic $50 scholarship upon sending in a valid I.D. or documentation of a parent/guardian with this information.
-This must be sent in before your final payment, no refunds can be made.
-Need based scholarship applications are now open!
-Please click HERE to fill out the need based scholarship application!
+Campers from Military and First Responder families qualify for an automatic $50 scholarship upon submitting valid ID or documentation showing a parent/guardian’s service.
+This documentation must be provided before your final payment, as refunds cannot be issued.
+Need-based scholarship applications will be available in January 2026.